 [a.k.a.
 Douglas-fir, Douglasfir]

-Douglas Fir are true giants of the forest, and can survive fires due to their thick, nearly impregnable bark.
-This species can be finicky when young and prefers moist soil in partial shade, but will adapt to drier locations once mature by developing deeper tap roots.
+True giants of the forest, Douglas Fir can survive fires due to their thick, nearly impregnable bark.
+This species can be finicky when young and prefers moist soil in partial shade.
+Once mature it will adapt to drier locations due to its deeper tap roots.
 Once established, they love full sun and will come to dominate an ecosystem by towering over nearly all other plants in the ecosystem.

 Douglas Fir seedlings: characteristics and info• prefers hardiness zones 3-7